cjimti/imti/content/post/2018-06-22-gitlabci-golang-microservices.md

 ---
-published: true
 layout:     post
-title: A Microservices Workflow with Golang and Gitlab CI
+title:      "A Microservices Workflow with Golang and Gitlab CI"
+subtitle:   "Continuous Integration & Deployment"
+date:       2018-06-22
+author:     "Craig Johnston"
+URL:        "gitlabci-golang-microservices/"
+image:      "/img/post/tracks.jpg"
+twitter_image: "/img/post/tracks_876_438.jpg"
-tags: golang docker gitlab kubernetes
+tags:
-featured: golang docker gitlab kubernetes
-mast: ci
+- Microservices
+- DevOps
+- Golang
+- Gitlab
 ---

 Many of the resources on Cloud Native [Microservices] show you how easy it is to get up and running with AWS or GKE.
 I think this is great but for the fact that I see a trend (in my clients at least) of associating concepts with particular products or worse, companies.
 I love Amazon, but it's not THE cloud).
 In my opinion, to embrace Cloud Native and [Microservices] you should develop some, and host them yourself.
 The cloud is not Google or Amazon; it's any cluster of virtualized systems, abstracted from their hardware interfaces and centrally managed.